MengLinMaker/Wireless-Stereo-Cam/README.md

 # Wireless-Stereo-Cam
+THIS PROJECT IS TEMPARAILY ON HOLD.
+THE ESP32 CAMS OVERHEATED AND THE CAMERAS ARE NO LONGER RESPONDING.

 A stero cam for 3D reconstruction using two wireless ESP32 OV2640 cam modules.
 These modules were chosen due to the much lower price compared to dual camera modules.